Digital-Peak/DPF/docs/Content/README.md

 <div class="alert alert-danger" id="alert">I am an alert box!</div>
 ```
 More examples can be found in the examples directory.
 They are standalone scripts which can be executed without any additional dependencies.
 Don't forget to run `composer install` first in the root of the ccl package.

+## Available elements
+The **basic** elements do describe some standard HTML elements like a Paragraph or Description List.
+The full documentation of all available Basic elements can be found [here](BasicElements.md).

+The **components** do represent some advanced HTML elements like an Alert box or Tabs.
+The are mostly found in front end frameworks.
+The full documentation of all available Component elements can be found [here](ComponentElements.md).

+**Extensions** are some service helper elements like Facebook Like.
+The full documentation of all available extension elements can be found [here](ExtensionElements.md).